ykamal/nestjs-kafka-microservie-sample/readme.md

 This is a demonstration of how NestJS Microservices can use KafkaJS to communicate with each other and publish messages.
 This can be used to create eventsourced backends.

 While this is a very basic implementation, this lays out the background for a more complicated setup.
+Patterns such as CQRS could be utilized to make this more robust.

 ## Inspiration: